millipz/nc-de-deliverance-project/project.md

 All Python code should be thoroughly tested.

-As much as possible of the project should be deployed via a scripted solution.
-The deployment scripts can be written as `bash` or Python code.
+As much as possible of the project should be deployed automatically using CI/CD techniques.
+The deployment scripts can be written as `bash` scripts, Python code or Terraform.

 You should be able to demonstrate that a change to the source database will be reflected in the data warehouse within 30 minutes at most.

 ### Enhancing Your Product
 The MVP can be enhanced in a number of ways.

-1. You can use GitHub Actions to deploy and update the infrastructure automatically when you commit code.
 1. You can maintain a _schema registry_ or _data catalogue_, which contains the schema of the data you ingest from the database.
 Using this, you can check that incoming data has the required structure.
 If there is any anomaly (eg the database has been changed in some way), you can perform a failure action, such as redirecting the data to some sort of default destination (sometimes called a _dead letter queue_).
 1. Refactor your code to use the [SQLAlchemy](https://www.sqlalchemy.org/) library to interact with the database in an object-oriented way.